mglev1n/calibratr/README.md

 <!-- badges: end -->

-The goal of calibratr is to provide additional performance/calibration metrics and features for use within the {yardstick} package in R. These functions enable evaluation of model performance from predictive models developed using the {tidymodels} framework.
+The goal of calibratr is to provide additional performance/calibration metrics and features for use within the {yardstick} package in R. The included functions enable evaluation of model performance from predictive models developed using the {tidymodels} framework.

 ## Installation